-South Canterbury Chamber of Commerce
+South Canterbury Chamber - About us

 The South Canterbury Chamber of Commerce is a non-political, non-profit organisation which represents the full spectrum of business interests, both small and large, in South Canterbury - retailing, service, manufacturing exporters, importers and other organisations.
 The Chamber is one of 22,000 Chambers worldwide, and 27 in New Zealand.
 It was formed in 1992 from the merger of the South Canterbury Chamber of Commerce, the South Canterbury branch of the Export Institute of NZ Inc. and the South Canterbury Manufacturers Association.